cdapio/cdap/cdap-docs/users-manual/source/etl/creating.rst

   }

-Example ETL Adaptors
+Example ETL Adapters
 ====================

-Example Batch Adaptor
+Example Batch Adapter
 ---------------------

 In this example, we look at creating an Adapter of type ETL Batch that reads from a CDAP Stream and writes to a CDAP Table and that runs every 30 mins.
 This will launch a MapReduce program that runs every 30 minutes and reads data from the Stream *myStream* and writes to a Table *myTable*.
 A Table Sink needs a row key field to be specified and can use the timestamp of a Stream event for that.

-[John: how do you find out that it’s "schema.row.field" : "ts"?]

-.. highlight:: console
+(It's explained below how to find out which properties a plugin such as a Sink requires.)

 ::